 BRG Multimedia is a long established publishing company.
 Authors and producers of BRG publications are experts in their subjects and the company has worked over many years with major car and motorcycle manufacturers in the areas of both print publishing and TV/DVD video productions.

 For 14 years from 1970 the pair organized the United States 500cc Motocross Grand Prix as well as National and World Championship Formula 750 road races and dirt track events in the USA Grand National Championship series.
 They also created the famous Transatlantic Trophy series that ran in the UK from 1971 until 1986, sold the concept to UK racetrack owners and handled the team selection of the American squad for the entire history of the series.

 He also continued race promotion activities by creating the MCN/EBC Brakes Superstock class which from 1984 to 1989 was the most popular class of racing in the UK and introduced the concept of the Superbike class before that became a World Championship.

-Now he enjoys working on projects of personal interest, including The Motorcycle Files series and other BRG publications.
+Now retired he still enjoys working on projects of personal interest, including The Motorcycle Files series and other BRG publications.